 SHAP treats features as ``players" in a cooperative game, where the model prediction is the ``payout" to be fairly distributed among them.
 The contribution of each feature is defined as its average marginal contribution across all possible coalitions of features.
 Formally, the Shapley value for feature $j$, given a prediction function $f$ and input $x$, is defined as:

-where $F$ is the set of all features; $S$ is the subset of features excluding $i$; $f(S)$ is the expected prediction when only features in $S$ are known.
+where $V$ is the set of all features; $S$ is the subset of features excluding $i$; $f(S)$ is the expected prediction when only features in $S$ are known.

 In practice, for models with a large number of input variables, exhaustively enumerating all feature subsets S to compute Shapley values is computationally infeasible.
-To address this challenge, we employed the \texttt{FastSHAP} R package developed by Greenwell and Greenwell \cite{greenwell2020fastshap}, which provides an efficient approximation of Shapley values for any supervised learning model.
-Rather than calculating exact Shapley values by iterating over all possible feature coalitions, \texttt{FastSHAP} employs a Monte Carlo-based approximation method proposed by Strumbel \& Kononenko \cite{strumbelj2014explaining}.
+To address this challenge, we employed the \texttt{FastSHAP} R package developed by \cite{greenwell2020fastshap}, which provides an efficient approximation of Shapley values for any supervised learning model.
+Rather than calculating exact Shapley values by iterating over all possible feature coalitions, \texttt{FastSHAP} employs the Monte Carlo-based approximation method proposed by \cite{strumbelj2014explaining}.
 The approximated outputs, commonly referred to as SHAP values, preserve the theoretical properties of Shapley values while enabling scalable interpretation of complex black-box models.

 In our analytical framework, we first use Partial Dependence Plots (PDPs) from the \texttt{bart} package to explore the global structure and interaction patterns of the model.
-Then, we apply SHAP values to conduct detailed mechanism analysis.
-This combined approach helps provide a more comprehensive understanding of how input features affect the predictions and enhances the transparency and credibility of BART.
+Then, we complement PDPs with SHAP values to conduct a more in depth analysis of the interactions between variables analysis.
+This combined approach helps to provide a more comprehensive understanding of how input features affect the predictions, thus enhancing the transparency and reliability of BART.